-Cooper is topcoat king and makes the rather posh jacket look easy and carefree.
-Double-breasted and always wool, his favourite coat often comes with a fur lined collar, worn with a casual look consisting of a sweater, plaid shirt and black jeans.
-When suits are involved the knee length overcoat is more subtle, acting cape like in black over a matching three-piece suit – ready for business.
+Cooper is an overcoat king and makes the rather posh jacket look easy and carefree.
+Double-breasted and always wool, his favourite coat often comes with a fur-lined collar, worn with a casual look consisting of a sweater, plaid shirt and black jeans.
+When suits are involved the knee-length overcoat is more subtle, acting cape-like in black over a matching three-piece suit – ready for business.

-The cowboy check, plaid works well with Cooper’s off-duty and television appearance wardrobe.
+The cowboy check plaid works well with Cooper’s off-duty and television appearance wardrobe.
 Working the rules of plaid, Cooper chooses bigger, bolder squares for casual shirts – unbuttoned, sleeves rolled and untucked.
-The micro-plaid print offers subtle personality and texture under a smooth, wool suit – and donning the tailored masterpiece, Cooper is anything but a tacky cowboy from the wild west.
+The micro-plaid print offers subtle personality and texture under a smooth, wool suit.
+Donning this tailored masterpiece, Cooper is anything but a tacky cowboy from the Wild West.

 Cooper loves to go retro, especially when it comes to suiting.
-His sense of humour speaks through tailoring with bold colour choices – oxblood and burnt orange, making for a Seventies feel.
-Paired with a light blue Oxford shirt (always unbuttoned at the neck) and dark chocolate derby shoes, the anti-black outfit is nostalgically forty-years-ago.
-They tapered the suit is modernised from the Seventies flare, always in a slim fit.
+His sense of humour speaks through tailoring with bold colour choices – oxblood and burnt orange, making for a 70s feel.
+Paired with a light blue Oxford shirt (always unbuttoned at the neck) and dark chocolate derby shoes, the anti-black outfit drips in nostalgia.

 From press conferences to Hollywood parties, Cooper doesn’t mind a bit of inter-occasion mixing.
 Dressed in a slick charcoal suit, the actor often opts for designer boots instead of dress shoes to base out formalities.
 To not run the risk of ill-chosen footwear, the vintage leather boot in tan and metallic hardware is paired with the more casual lilac shirt and striped tie, signifying Cooper is confident in his move of not being too serious.